ashleybye/foundation-formbuilder-rails/README.md

 1. Copy [zurb_form_builder.rb](https://github.com/ashleybye/zurb-form-builder/blob/master/app/helpers/zurb_form_builder.rb) into your project,
 in the following directory:

         app/helpers

 2. Ensure you are using the form builder in your form:

         form_for @test, builder: ZurbFormBuilder do |f|
            ...
         end

 3. For usage, see comments in the [source code](https://github.com/ashleybye/zurb-form-builder/blob/master/app/helpers/zurb_form_builder.rb).

-1. Install Rails at the command prompt if you haven't yet:

-        gem install rails

-2. At the command prompt, create a new Rails application:

-        rails new myapp

-   where "myapp" is the application name.

-3. Change directory to `myapp` and start the web server:

-        cd myapp
-        rails server

-   Run with `--help` or `-h` for options.

 ## TODO